SerenityOS/serenity/Base/usr/share/man/man7/Audio-subsystem.md

 For the SerenityOS audio system, the following applies: Userland applications and libraries that do their own volume changes need to be aware of the nature of volume.
 LibAudio provides utility functions for correctly handling volume, so these are to be used whenever applicable.
 For AudioServer, main and per-client volume is already handled correctly; to the outside, volume is linear between 0 and 1.

-For example: A program may set its client volume to 0.5 and the audio will be percieved as half as loud by a human.
+For example: A program may set its client volume to 0.5 and the audio will be perceived as half as loud by a human.
 However, if the program wishes to change the volume beforehand, it needs to use logarithmic scaling, for example with LibAudio's built-in functionality.

 ### Sample rate